Home Remedies To Relieve Children's Hard Stool Issues

 • Helps improve gut health and soften stools

-• Offer small sips of boiled and cooled water between meals
+• Offer small sips of boiled and cooled water with meals once solids have started

 When to See a Doctor